joeltimothyoh/Remove-iCloudPhotosShortcut/README.md

 ## Introduction

-Each time *iCloud for Windows* is opened, updated, or installed, iCloud Photos shortcuts are automatically created under *This PC* and/or *Quick access* in File Explorer, with the latter being impossible to remove interactively.
-This module attempts to ease removal of the shortcuts by doing so programmatically.
+Each time *iCloud for Windows* is opened, updated, or installed, iCloud Photos shortcuts are automatically created under *This PC* and/or *Quick access* in File Explorer, with the former being impossible to remove interactively.
+This module allows programmatic removal of the shortcuts.

 ## Requirements